goFrendiAsgard/zaruba/docs/tasks/core.startDockerContainer.md

                     checkCommand          : Command to check container readiness (Single Line).
-                                            The command will be executed from inside the container. localhost             : Localhost mapping (e.g: host.docker.container)
+                                            The command will be executed from inside the container. localhost             : Localhost mapping (e.g: host.docker.container) TASK TYPE     : Service Task
-                  Common lconfig:
-                    ports : Ports to be exposed.
-Only taking effect if expose is set to lconfig.ports.
-  TASK TYPE     : Service Task
   PARENT TASKS  : [ core.startService ]
   DEPENDENCIES  : [ updateLinks ]